definitelyarjun/Definitelyarjun/README.md

 Hey there im Arjun Jayakumar👋, Currently pursuing computer science.
 Some fun facts about me...
 - Loves networking and connecting with people.
-- Tech enthusiast with a passion to learn more.
+- Tech enthusiast with a passion to know and learn more.

 Contact me at [Discord](https://discord.com/users/710808321531314248), [Twitter](https://twitter.com/definitelyarjun), [LinkedIn](https://www.linkedin.com/in/arjun-jayakumar-8ab471255/) or arjun.jayan@gmail.com